Legally Reviewed

 They also wanted the cases to be transferred to the Southern District of New York in the event that an MDL was formed, which is more convenient to their headquarters.
 The baby food manufacturers asserted that there was no basis for a multidistrict litigation because MDLs are usually reserved for a large number of plaintiffs and situations where coordinated discovery is needed.

-According to the defendants, the plaintiffs were already well-managed by a few personal injury lawyers and the parties are already prepared to exchange evidence.
-Plaintiffs refuted the defendants' positions, noting that there are already 11 districts involved, so centralizing the toxic baby food claims in one jurisdiction would make more sense logistically.
+According to the defendants, the plaintiffs were already well-managed by a few personal injury lawyers, and the parties were already prepared to exchange evidence.
+The plaintiffs refuted the defendants' positions, noting that there are already 11 districts involved, so centralizing the toxic baby food claims in one jurisdiction would make more sense logistically.

 They emphasized that their allegations were rooted in the same set of facts, which is a prerequisite for forming a multidistrict litigation.
 Additionally, the JPML pointed out that nearly all of the plaintiffs were pursuing product liability claims against multiple baby food manufacturers, making it more difficult to separate the cases.